-While Tohru's characterization occasionally leaves depth and backbone to be desired, her influence on the plot is undeniable.
+While Tohru's characterization occasionally leaves depth and backbone to be desired, her influence on the plot is significant.

 Much of the soul-searching, change, and healing throughout the show wouldn't have taken place if not for her presence.

-That being said, Kaguya comes off as the protagonist in some ways, and not only because she's the titular character.
+That being said, Kaguya Shinomiya comes off as the protagonist, and not only because she's the titular character.